JustAnotherHumanOnThisPlanet/TheConsensus/README.md

-# The Consensus: An Evolving World Order
+# The Consensus - A Blueprint For An Evolving World Order

 A global open-source project and living experiment designed to build a borderless world from scratch through collective human consensus.